 Who are they?
 What do they do?
 Can they make the decision to buy even if they wanted to?

 For the marketing and sales teams these questions are vital.
-Instead of jumping through hoops to extract and process the information they need, why not simply go from A to B and just the info you want.
+Instead of jumping through hoops to extract and process the information they need, why not simply go from A to B and just get the info you want.

 With the application of intelligent data gathering, only business related data is collected, instead of using inaccurate third-party cookies to gather data that isn’t valuable and that imposes on your privacy.

-Google’s decision may present uncertainty for large part of the data industry, but the market course correction has already begun by providing valuable alternatives for third party cookies.
+Google’s decision may present uncertainty for a large part of the data industry, but the market course correction has already begun by providing valuable alternatives for third party cookies.
 Sales.Rocks and other business data providers present a great alternative for data sourcing.